What to visit in Warsaw

 The Old Town

 This 18th century park used to be a summer villa of king Stanisław August Poniatowski.
 Popular among tourists and locals alike, it charms strollers with a harmonious combination of architecture and nature.
-Visitors may want to bring sunflower seeds or a piece of bread to feed the peacocks, ducks, swans and carps inhabiting the park.
 In November, the entrance to Łazienki museums including the Old Orangery and the Palace on the Isle is free.

 A baroque palace housing the oldest Polish gallery of art, dating back to 1805.
 Surrounded by gardens and parks, this royal residence is an ideal place for a stroll for art, sculpture and architecture lovers.
 In November, access to the museum is free of charge.